 Therefore, even if an owner qualifies for a tax exemption and no tax is payable to CRA, a UHT-2900 tax return may still be required.
 Penalties will apply for a failure to file a return even if no tax is payable.

 Failure to file the return by this date could result in a penalty of at least $5,000 for individuals and $10,000 otherwise, even if no UHT is owing.

 Who is impacted by the UHT rules?

 The legal owners of residential property which include private corporations, partnerships and trusts, as well as individuals owning residential homes in Canada on December 31 of each year.

-When is the UHT return due?
+When is the UHT return due for 2022 calendar year?